This example shows how to use image-strips / sprite-sheets

 The images will be animated by dynamically changing the crop setting

-(which 'cuts-out' a certain region of the image) by xml action codes.
+(which 'cuts-out' a certain region of the image) by xml action scripting.

 The do_crop_animation <action>